hungcq/knowledge-repo/IT/aws/solution-architect-associate/ec2.md

   - Spot instance:
     - Short workload, resistant to failure, cheapest, can lose instance if someone paying more
     - -> Define max spot price & get the instance when current spot price < max
-    - Create via spot request
+    - Create via Spot Request
     - Spot request is independent of spot instance
     - -> To terminate: cancel request then terminate instance
     - Spot fleet: set of spot instances + (optional) on-demand instances: